-So to help make sure you’ve thought of everything before you get behind the wheel, we spoke to approved driving instructor Richard Cooper, of Drive Learn Achieve, who’s been helping learners rip up L-plates for the past 14 years.
+To help make sure you’ve thought of everything before you get behind the wheel, we spoke to approved driving instructor Richard Cooper, of Drive Learn Achieve, who’s been helping learners rip up L-plates for the past 14 years.

-Here are his top tips:
+Here are his top tips.

 It’s a legal requirement before you start learning to drive that you obtain a provisional driving licence from the DVLA.
 Your approved driving instructor (or ADI), will check your provisional licence and check you have satisfactory eyesight.
 You need to be able to read a number plate from at least 20 metres away.

 When choosing your instructor check their qualification by looking for the colour of their badge displayed on the front windscreen of their vehicle.
 When someone is qualifying to become a driving instructor they can start teaching with a trainee licence, although strict terms and conditions apply.